 The judges read these complaints, and pass them around to each other, and maybe even laugh and joke about them.
-Sometimes the judges have little private talks with each other, and suggest strategies so as to not be so blatantly obvious in their offenses in the future.
+Sometimes the judges have little private talks with each other, and suggest strategies so as to not be so blatantly obvious in their offences in the future.

 The judges almost never take any official action on these complaints, regardless of how much evidence you have submitted.
 The complaints are rejected, and they tend to not even reply to the victim.
-If a reply is made, it is to dismiss the complaint, with a remark that the complainant is a "disgruntled litigant", or some technicality or other is invented to jettison the complaint.
+If a reply is made, it is to dismiss the complaint, with a remark that the complainant is a "disgruntled litigant", or with some technicality or other being invented to jettison the complaint.

 Also, it can be nearly impossible to get a lawyer to help you file such misconduct charges - see below on why lawyers are afraid of revenge by the judges.
 But even with a lawyer making the complaint for you, the outcome would be the same: Nearly all complaints ignored or dismissed.

 In 2004, there was even appointed a national judicial ethics panel of the United States Supreme Court, with a Supreme Court judge as chairman.
 This became yet another group stonewalling on judicial corruption, so you could send in complaints and have them ignored right at the very top.

 USA judges look out very nicely for each other.
 On the other hand, judges who would dare to expose bribery and misconduct by other judges, can be attacked and driven out of office on trumped-up accusations.
 That is one reason the judges and government collect all those complaints - they are permanent blackmail, a 'control file', a weapon that can be deployed at any time to destroy a judge who does not accept the corruption of fellow judges and the rich oligarchy.